 The country has not explored or made announcements on its intention to implement or allow the implementation of blockchain technologies in banking transactions.

-Peru’s financial system has 11 specialized institutions (“financieras”), 27 thriving micro-lenders and savings banks (although several large banks also lend to small enterprises), two leasing institutions, two state-owned banks, and one state-owned development bank.
-In 2016, the Economist Intelligence Unit again ranked Peru number one worldwide on microfinance business environment for the ninth consecutive year because of its sophisticated legal and regulatory framework and competitive microfinance sector.
-Nevertheless, Peru’s over 150 savings and loan associations in January 2019.
+Peru’s financial system has 11 specialized institutions (“financieras”), 27 thriving micro-lenders and savings banks (although several large banks also lend to small enterprises), one leasing institution, two state-owned banks, and one state-owned development bank.
+In 2018, the Economist Intelligence Unit again ranked Peru number two worldwide, after Colombia, on microfinance business environment because of its sophisticated legal and regulatory framework and competitive microfinance sector.
+The GOP established regulations to supervise savings and loan associations in January 2019.
 These institutions had until the end of March to register with the SBS which will supervise savings and loan associations nationwide; 413 saving and loan cooperatives are registered with the SBS for supervision.

 Foreign Exchange and Remittances